 Currently, I teach 4th grade at Red Hawk Elementary School after teaching at Abby Reinke Elementary and Gardner Middle School.

-In this role, I am excited to help encourage leadership within our members as well as build capacity through strong site leadership.
-I appreciate being given the opportunity to serve in this new position.
+In this role, I am looking forward to encouraging leadership within our members as well as building capacity through strong site leadership.
+I appreciate being given the opportunity to serve in this position.

 Elementary Area Rep

 Elementary Area Rep Squads

 HIIA, FVES, LES, AES, BES, NVES, TES, VHES, PES

 Hi, my name is Jamie Vaughn, and it's an honor to serve as your Elementary Area Rep. I attended California Polytechnic State University, San Luis Obispo for my BS and teaching credential.
 I've been a teacher for 25 years, and this is my 20th year with TVUSD.
 I taught for 17 years at Alamos Elementary school, and currently teach 3rd grade at Home Instead Innovation Academy.